dbrian57/local-shakes/README.md

 ### Deploying the App to the Cloud
 You can deploy this app on a service like [DigitalOcean's App Platform](https://docs.digitalocean.com/products/app-platform/how-to/create-apps) or [Heroku](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment).

 When you deploy the app on a cloud service, you need to add the app's environment variables (the ones in the `.env` file) to the service you deploy on.
-Review your service's preferred documentation to see how this is done.
+Review your service's documentation to see how this is done.

 ## Licensing
 Local Shakes is licensed under Creative Commons.
 You can do whatever you want with it.